GSA/digitalgov.gov/home.md

 </ul>

 <h2>How to use this guide</h2>
-These guidelines serve as a ‘quick-start’ guide for embedding accessibility and inclusive design practices into the workflow of a cross-functional, agile team.
-They:
+This is a 'quick-start' guide for embedding accessibility and inclusive design practices into your team's workflow.
+It provides:

-- Help you understand how each member of a cross-functional team can contribute to the accessibility of a product.
+- An overview of how each team member can contribute to a product's accessibility
-- Give you a framework for thinking about accessibility and inclusive design in your role.
+- A framework for thinking about accessibility and inclusive design in your role
-- Understand the human need behind top accessibility practices.
+- An understanding of the human need behind accessibility practices.
-Provide entry points for seeking out more information when you need to.

-These guidelines do not:

-- Provide a comprehensive (and therefore overwhelming) list of all possible issues (we choose to focus on those most likely to impact government sites).
-- Serve as a checklist for conducting manual audits.

-These guidelines are a work-in-progress.
-Right now, following these guidelines won’t guarantee that your project will be compliant with [WCAG 2.0 standards](https://www.w3.org/TR/WCAG20/) – the standards that all government websites will have to meet by January 2018 – but we believe they will help you get close and give you the tools you need to learn more when you need to.
+We choose to focus on issues most likely to impact government sites.
+These guidelines do not provide a comprehensive list of all possible issues.
+Your team will need additional resources and work to conducting manual audits and prepare for the January 2018 deadline to be compliant with [WCAG 2.0 standards](https://www.w3.org/TR/WCAG20/).

 Questions or comments?
 Please reach out to us in the project's [GitHub issues](https://github.com/18F/accessibility-playbook/issues/) or email [g-accessibility@gsa.gov](mailto:g-accessibility@gsa.gov).